bpjfarias/tibians-quiz/README.md

 ## Fourth class

 I finished the quiz page with all needed steps to play that: select the alternative, receive on-screen the feedback of right or wrong answer, a point counter and a result page.
-Over developing understand more about props behavior, like work with more than one instance of the same component on screen, develop the logical to capture clicks, treat the results and change components status each user interaction.
-How to propagante other quizzes on screen, start with Next.js tools to create endpoints and handle with requests and responses
+Over developing understand more about **props behavior**, like work with more than one instance of the same component on screen, develop the logical to capture clicks, treat the results and change components status each user interaction.
+How to propagante other quizzes on screen, start with Next.js tools to **create endpoints and handle with requests and responses**.

 <details><summary><b>Detailed content of the fourth class</b></summary>